NGDSystems/Install_Kubernetes_and_deploy_a_custom_app_on_NGD_CSDs/LOCALAPP.md

 # How to build an image and deploy it on a local cluster of CSD devices

+This short tutorial will cover how to deploy a simple web service using a previously configured K3S cluster and a host with a few CSDs.
+We will use docker buildx for cross-compiling the custom image and a private docker registry to hold the images built.

 ## What is docker buildx?

 A CSD cluster is heterogeneous by nature, i.e, there are a mix of machines architectures available.
 The CSDs are based on aarch64 and the host is tipically x86_64.
 In order to deploy applications that run in the host and inside the CSDs, we need to cross-compile our images for both architectures.
 Docker buildx helps us by providing a preconfigured environment and commands that does exactly this.
 Using its interface, we tell docker the architectures we need to build and where they must be deployed, everything else is taken care automatically.